 We find very few tech consultancies have in-house marketing resources who are responsible for keeping the digital presence updated.
 This is a shame, given most buyers will research suppliers using the website as a first point-of-call.

-Then when a site gets really out of date, leadership, sales and consultants all get frustrated with marketing, and call for a complete website overhaul.
+Then when a site gets really out of date, leadership, sales and consultants all get frustrated, and call for a complete website overhaul.
 This usually ends up being a painful, complex project that then lands them right back in the set-and-forget camp again - because following this project, nobody can stand to look at the site again!

 Websites are not brochures; they are meant to be live tools – constantly monitored, tweaked and updated.
-Marketing needs to work hard to ensure the site accurately represents the business as it stands today, but few are afforded the time to be proactive around this.
+You need to work hard to ensure the site accurately represents your business as it stands today.
+Key staff need to be afforded the time to be proactive around this.
+Bc refreshed and improved Yieldbroker’s website for better performance.

-So how much time should marketing managers be spending on the company website?
+So how much time should your business be spending on the company website?

 I’d recommend (at a minimum) a quarterly check-in with consultants in the business to understand how well web pages are representing the kinds of services that are delivered.

-Past this, I’d like to see these consultancies spending at least eight hours of marketing time on keeping the website fresh, optimised and very importantly: converting!
+Past this, I’d like to see these consultancies spending a minimum of eight hours a month on marketing.
+Key activities you or your team needs to be doing regularly include keeping your website fresh, optimised and very importantly: converting!
 Work on this can be quite foundational - such as the creation and posting of a blog, an update of a services page, or creation and publishing of a new case study.
 Or it can be more advanced, for example a UX-driven redesign of a services or pricing page.

-How does content marketing fit into a IT consultancy’s marketing strategy?
+How does content marketing fit into an IT consultancy’s marketing strategy?

 Content is important because of the way buyers research online.
 Especially for IT consultancies who are dealing with important data and systems, it is all about building trust with potential customers.
 They need to believe in your skills and creds, as well as your interpersonal abilities.
 Content can help you to demonstrate both your knowledge and your ability to speak to customers in their language.